fogbeam/JSDT/README.md

 #### Running the ppong example.

 You need to start one copy of the ppong server.
-This is done with:
+This is done by:

-        % cd $(TOP_DIR)/run/$(PLATFORM)
-        % gnumake run-ppong-server
+* Selecting the src/examples/ppong/PpongServer.java item from the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run PpongServer.main()" from the menu (Ctrl-Shift-F10).

-You can two copies of the ppong user applet/application running.
+You can have two copies of the ppong user applet/application running.

+To launch a single instance of the application:

+* Select the src/examples/ppong/Ppong.java item from the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run Ppong.main()" from the menu (Ctrl-Shift-F10).

 To launch a single instance of the applet, type:

         % cd $(TOP_DIR)/run/$(PLATFORM)
         % gnumake run-ppong-user

-To launch a single instance of the application, type:

-        % cd $(TOP_DIR)/run/$(PLATFORM)
-        % gnumake run-ppong-user-app

 #### Using the ppong example.